Click here for an overview price chart (the base prices of all of our trips*, in $US, $C and €).

 EEC funding allows us to offer an “educational discount” full-time graduate (post-4 year university) students, studying at institutions not located within the EEC, on trips or trip combinations of 19 days or more.
 We have expanded this discount on our own to cover educators, and some graduating 4-year university students... follow this link for details of our Grad Student Discounts and Educator Discounts.

-We offer discounts to groups of 6 or more on off-peak trips (12 or more if the trip is a charter, or other guest-initiated trip).
+We offer discounts to groups of 6 or more on off-peak trips (12 or more if the trip is a charter).
 But try not to get excited: even if we give you back half of what we earn (the maximum), that is still only a 10% discount.
 Most of your funds go to suppliers like hotels, railroads, bike suppliers... and those folk don’t offer us any additional discounts just because there are 6 of you.

 Our group discount is intended to recompense the relative ease with which we can organize a trip with a pre-constituted core, as opposed to a trip which is constantly re-dimensioned as its departure date approaches.
-It applies only to pre-constituted groups, with all members of the group joining a given trip simultaneously.
+It applies only to pre-constituted groups, with all members of the group joining a given trip simultaneously, or within a short, pre-defined period.
 It must be negotiated and approved in advance.
 It does not apply to groups which gradually form as friends and acquaintances join in.